-Council resolved to extend the payment period from 30 days to 60 days.
-To receive the 5% discount, notices must be paid in full by 5.00 pm 27 May 2021.
+Council resolved to extend the payment period.
+To receive the 5% discount, notices must be paid in full by 5.00 pm 27 July 2021.

-The notices are usually sent at the end of February but have been postponed so supplementary notices from previous levies can be issued at the same time.
-This should help to avoid confusion over which notice to pay and when.
+The notices are usually sent at the end of February but were postponed so supplementary notices from previous levies could be issued at the same time.

 Supplementary notices have not been issued for some time due to system complications.
 Supplementary rates notices are issued by council when there has been a change to the rating record that has not yet been advised.